elastisys/terms/terms-of-service.md

 Welkin can be integrated with the customer's Identity Provider to facilitate compliance with Customer's access control policy.

-Welkin documentation can be found at <https://elastisys.io/compliantkubernetes/>.
+Welkin documentation can be found at <https://elastisys.io/welkin/>.

-Self-managed Services -- such as Welkin and Additional Services -- are operated by the Customer with support from Elastisys.
+Enterprise Services -- such as Welkin and Additional Services -- are operated by the Customer with support from Elastisys.
 Elastisys does not have access to Customer Environments, unless otherwise agreed.

-Self-managed Services give the Customer access to experienced, motivated, highly skilled, and knowledgeable technical support engineers, within the response times stipulated below.
+Enterprise Services give the Customer access to experienced, motivated, highly skilled, and knowledgeable technical support engineers, within the response times stipulated below.

 The Customer benefits with peace of mind and cost savings by: